Who is Scout?

 I can’t say what happened.
 Except that my world exploded.
 I was blown out, way out, into outer space, and since that moment, my entire life has felt like a very important part of me has been trying to get back into my body…and terrified to do so.

-So, there you have a picture of me, and perhaps an idea of what it has felt like to move through my life as a small animal, absolutely beyond question a part of things – a part of nature at least, but not at all sure about whether or not I’m a true human, with a part of me always feeling on the outside looking in, observing myself in the mix.
+So, there you have a picture of me, and perhaps an idea of what it has felt like to move through my life as a small animal, absolutely beyond question a part of things – a part of nature at least, but not at all sure about whether or not I’m a true human, with a part of me always feeling on the outside looking in, observing myself in the mix. (one reason my work in the prison has been so powerful for me.
+In the prison I have had the opportunity to go deep into the very big question of what is inside, what is out?)

 As I have moved through this life, there are things I have come to accept and love about myself.